aksulightning/AllTheModels/README.md

 ⚠️ **Use at your own risk.**
 Nothing is moderated — any player can upload any model, including inappropriate ones.

-- 🚫 Accounts may be blocked from the service or community-made custom backends with or without reason.
+- 🚫 Accounts may be blocked from community-made custom backends with or without reason.
 - 📁 File size is limited to **20 MB** to allow free use.
-- 📴 The service and custom backends may be shut down at any time.
+- 📴 Custom backends may be shut down at any time.
 - 🔄 Subject to change without notice.

 ## 👥 Community & Contribution
-*AllTheModels* is open source and community-driven — contributions and feedback are always welcome!
+*All The Models* is open source — contributions and feedback are always welcome!

 - 🐛 **Have a feature idea?**
   → [Open an issue](https://github.com/aksulightning/AllTheModels/issues)